minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Signature check

-* Bitcoin releases are signed by a number of individuals, each using its own key.
-In order to verify the validity of these signatures, you must first import the corresponding public keys into your GPG key database.
+* Bitcoin releases are signed by several individuals, each using its own key.
+To verify the validity of these signatures, you must first import the corresponding public keys into your GPG key database.

 * Create ".gnupg" folder